Advantech-IIoT/documents/nxp/ISP/ISP.md

 * make

-* 燒入前，先把nano gpio 62 66 拉hing,燒入的時候再把66拉low，燒入完後62拉low。
+* Before burning, the nano gpio 62 66 should be hinged, nano 66 should be low when burning, nano 62 should be low after burning.

 * sudo ./lpc21isp -hex xxx.hex /dev/ttyTHS2 115200 115200